chingcm/social-selection-tooltip/README.md

 - Customizable Component
 If you want more than this plugin provide, you can always write your own component or overwrite some functions.

+Check the [demo](https://chingcm.github.io/social-selection-tooltip/example/example.html) to see how it works.

 ## Setup
 Include the jQuery script and any other jQuery plugins you need to use for this Plugin:
 ```